 Anglica was founded in 1958 to be the student organisation for English students at the University of Turku.
-We are one of the oldest student organisation at the University.
-Currently we have over 300 members, and we are the largest student organisation among the humanists of Turku.
+We are the second oldest student organisation at the University.
+Currently we have almost 400 members, and we are the largest student organisation among the humanists of Turku.

 While our weekly events and parties are the more visible side of Anglica, our most important task is to take care of the interests of our members studywise.
 Anglica has a representative that frequents staff meets once a month, where s/he can keep the staff informed about the students’ views about the studies.
 Anglica can tackle even hard subjects, while keeping your anonymity, so do not hesitate to contact us if you have any problems regarding courses or teachers etc. We can also contact Humanitas or TYY for you, or have any of your questions or comments forwarded to the person in question.

-From 2013 to 2018 Anglica financially supported an elemantary school class in India through Fida.
-Recently we have supported Olet Tärkeä!, a mental health campaign helping youths.
-We also arrange regular blood donating days with the Finnish Red Cross several times a year.
+For years, Anglica has annually donated to a charity of the board's choosing.
+We also arrange regular blood donating days with the Finnish Red Cross and encourage our members to donate blood.
 Anglica supported the Tahdon 2013 campaign for equal marriage law in Finland and we have also attended Pride parades annually.

 Anglica has several clubs where our members can carry out their interests and find people with similar interests.
 The activity of the clubs depends on the members entirely, so if you are interested in any of these clubs, or would perhaps like to create a new one, join the clubs' Facebook groups or/and contact the board.